 Search engines and popular sites can provide agencies with much needed visibility, a feature that can work for or against you.
 Used well, search engine results pages form positive first impressions with clients.

 1. Google and Bing

 Google and Bing are mainstream sites.
 Most customers start their search here making this channel incredibly important.
-General or location specific search queries bring up local results, while branded terms bring up, special reviews If clients search for you by name, location or keyword there’s a good chance you’ll show up, if you’ve optimized your reviews.
+General or location specific search queries bring up local results, while branded terms bring up, special reviews If clients search for you by name, location or keyword there’s a good chance you’ll show up, if you’ve optimized your Google listing and Google reviews.

-Facebook reviews are still relatively new, but becoming a dominant player in the online review space, due to the pervasive and social nature of the channel.
+Facebook recommendations are becoming more important in the online review space, due to the pervasive and social nature of the channel.
 Like a page, write a review, interact with someone and most of your friends will know.
 Remember the saying “good news spreads fast but bad news spreads faster?”
 With Facebook that’s literally true, for better or worse.
+Pros

-Yelp Strong search visibility means your reviews are far more likely to show up.
+Yelp’s strong search visibility means your Yelp reviews are far more likely to show up.
 Searching for your agency is a common first step; Yelp tends to attract rookie clients so a search results page that’s filled with positive reviews is a helpful way to get the conversation started.

 Specialty Online Review Sites

 Clutch.co shares client reviews of top performing service firms.
 They present their reviews in a case study format which is perfect for digital marketing agencies looking to attract client attention.